Want to earn points for refuelling your vehicle? Compare and apply for a petrol rewards credit card.

 There are two card options to consider:

 - Direct earn petrol cards.
-Direct earn cards allow cardholders to earn cashback and discounts directly from purchasing petrol.
-They are not linked with any other existing rewards program but are connected to specific petrol retailers.
+Direct earn cards allow cardholders to earn cashback and discounts directly from purchasing fuel.
+They are not linked with any other existing rewards program but are connected to specific fuel retailers.

 - Indirect earn petrol cards.
 These cards reward cardholders for spending on a variety of eligible purchases.
 Points can then be redeemed for petrol discounts and vouchers.
 The reward programs for these types of cards also allow cardholders to redeem points for a range of other rewards.

-What are the pros and cons of a petrol rewards card?
+What are the pros and cons of a fuel rewards card?

 - Rewards.
 Any opportunity to receive rewards for necessary costs is a plus.
 The reward is also instant, with the savings added to your account immediately after your transaction has been approved.